Belarus migrants: Poland fears armed border escalation

 EU and Nato members Poland, Lithuania and Latvia have all seen a surge in the number of people trying to enter their countries illegally from Belarus in recent months.
 Many of them have come from the Middle East and Asia.

+Overnight temperatures at the border have slumped below zero and several migrants have already died in recent weeks.
+Activists say the migrants - many of them young men but also women and children - are being used as pawns in a political game between non-EU Belarus, run by authoritarian leader Alexander Lukashenko, and its neighbours.

-Government spokesman Piotr Muller said up to 4,000 migrants had gathered near Poland's eastern border and told reporters that at some point they expected "an escalation... which will be of an armed nature".
+Polish government spokesman Piotr Muller said up to 4,000 migrants had gathered near Poland's eastern border and told reporters that at some point they expected "an escalation... which will be of an armed nature".

-Local TV said many of the migrants gathering near Kuznica were accompanied by armed individuals with dogs.
+Polish TV said many of the migrants gathering near Kuznica were accompanied by armed individuals with dogs.

 The head of Poland's national security department, Stanislaw Zaryn, said the migrants were under the control of Belarusian armed units.
 "Belarus wants to cause a major incident, preferably with shots fired and casualties," deputy foreign minister Piotr Wawrzyk said earlier.

-Overnight temperatures at the border have slumped below zero and several migrants have already died.
-Activists say the migrants - many of them young men but also women and children - are being used as pawns in a political game between Belarus and its neighbours.
+The Belarus defence ministry rejected the Polish statements as unfounded and unsubstantiated, and accused Warsaw of violating agreements by moving thousands of troops to the border.

-The EU alleges Belarus' authoritarian President Alexander Lukashenko is provoking the influx in retaliation against the bloc's sanctions.
+The EU alleges the Belarusian leader is provoking the influx in retaliation against the bloc's sanctions.

 It imposed the measures after Mr Lukashenko's crackdown on mass protests following last year's widely discredited presidential election, and the arrest of a dissident journalist on board a Ryanair flight that was forced to land in Minsk.